Cuomo resigning over sexual harassment

 The #MeToo-era scandal cut short not just a career but a dynasty: Cuomo’s father, Mario Cuomo, was governor in the 1980s and ’90s, and the younger Cuomo was often mentioned as a potential candidate for president, an office his father famously contemplated seeking.
 Even as the scandal mushroomed, Cuomo was planning to run for reelection in 2022.

-Cuomo still faces the possibility of criminal charges, with a number of prosecutors around the state moving to investigate him.
+Cuomo may still face the possibility of criminal charges, with a number of prosecutors around the state moving to investigate him.
+At least one of his accusers has filed a criminal complaint against him.

-The string of accusations that spelled the governor’s downfall began to unfold in news reports last December and went on for months.
+The string of accusations that spelled the governor’s downfall began in news reports last December and went on for months.

 He portrayed some of the encounters as misunderstandings attributable to “generational or cultural” differences, a reference in part to his upbringing in an affectionate Italian American family.

-As a defiant Cuomo clung to office, state lawmakers launched an impeachment investigation, and nearly the entire Democratic establishment in New York deserted him — not only over the accusations, but also because of the discovery that his administration had concealed thousands of COVID-19 deaths among nursing home patients.
+As a defiant Cuomo clung to office, state lawmakers launched an impeachment investigation, and his allies deserted him — not only over the accusations, but also because of the discovery that his administration had concealed thousands of COVID-19 deaths among nursing home patients.

-At the same time the behavior that got him into trouble was going on, he was publicly championing the #MeToo movement and surrounding himself with women’s rights activists, signing into law sweeping new protections against sexual harassment and lengthening the statute of limitations in rape cases.
+At the same time the behavior that got him into trouble was going on, he was publicly championing the #MeToo movement and surrounding himself with women’s rights activists.
+He signed into law sweeping new protections against sexual harassment and lengthened the statute of limitations in rape cases.

 His national popularity soared during the harrowing spring of 2020, when New York became the epicenter of the nation’s coronavirus outbreak.